 1. Ale-barm was used for raising the dough; its equivalent today would be brown ale + fresh yeast.

 2. Wheat flour was used to bake bread for the rich as they preferred the finest, whitest bread

 3. Honey was often used when making bread with wheat flour

 4. Rye bread was the common bread baked by medieval peasants

 The most popular way of baking bread was done by the poor.
 Peasants would take their usually meagre amount of grain and grind it by hand in a wooden mortar or a stone trough.
 They would then mix it with water and bake what was known as unleavened bread (or oatcakes).

 The baking was done by placing the dough under an upturned pot placed on the ‘down-hearth’ – this was the flat stone in the centre of the floor of their one room hut on which the fire was built.
 The embers would keep the stone hot for some time so it was ideal for baking in this way.

 If a baker had a good reputation, they might find themselves baking in a medieval castle kitchen exclusively for a rich noble, his family, guests and servants.
-The photo (right) gives an idea of how a baker might have been seen working in a castle kitchen.
+The image (right) gives an idea of how a baker might have been seen working in a castle kitchen.
 Notice the method being used to remove the baked bread from the hot oven – a long stick with a flat round end.
 Made of clay or wood this was called a peel.
-Peels are still used today although they tend to be made of metal and the most common place to see them is in pizza parlours for removing freshly cooked, hot pizzas from the oven.
+Peels are still used today, although they tend to be made of metal.
+The most common place to see them is in pizza parlours for removing freshly cooked pizzas from the oven.